c2siorg/survey6/README.md

 3. [Data Aggregator](#data-aggregator)

 ![chart2](https://github-production-user-asset-6210df.s3.amazonaws.com/61967013/263470237-21e180e0-0bb3-4248-a7a4-9af0ad1895cb.png)

-You can find setup and installation guide for each of the modules in their respective module directories and they are linked below too.
+You can find the setup and installation guide for each of the modules in their respective module directories and they are linked below too.
 ***
 ## Probe